The Award Programme

 Discoverers may choose to travel to another country or to a different area in which they have an interest and wish to visit with a definite purpose in mind.
 It could also involve an expedition in Wild or Semi Wild Country.
 In this case, recognised Safety Guidelines and Procedures must be followed.
 Time Scales vary for each level.

-Bronze | The journey should be at least two consecutive days with at least 12 hours of planned activity.
-Appropriate preparation should be included in the planning. |
+BronzeThe journey should be at least two consecutive days with at least 12 hours of planned activity.
+Appropriate preparation should be included in the planning.

-Silver | The journey should be over at least four consecutive days and include at least 24 hours of planned activity.
+SilverThe journey should be over at least four consecutive days and include at least 24 hours of planned activity.
 This may be in two sets of two consecutive days.
-Appropriate preparation should be included in the planning |
+Appropriate preparation should be included in the planning

-Gold | The journey should be over at least six consecutive days and include at least 36 hours of planned activity.
+GoldThe journey should be over at least six consecutive days and include at least 36 hours of planned activity.
 This may be in three sets of two consecutive days or two sets of three consecutive days.
-Appropriate preparation should be included in the planning. |
+Appropriate preparation should be included in the planning.

-Non-Physical Journeys
+Non-Physical or Virtual Journeys

-Discoverers who would prefer not to undertake a physical journey can research and plan journeys to local places of interest or to anywhere else in the world.
 Details can be put together to make an account of activities that could be undertaken.
 It would also include the period of time that would be necessary to make the proposed trip.
-You could plan to visit places which can be linked together in some way such as places with historic or literary connections, or somewhere you knew in the past.
-You could research your Family Tree illustrating it with a scrapbook.
-The range of opportunities is enormous.
+You could plan to visit places which can be linked together in some way, such as places with historic or literary connections, or ones you knew in the past.